hexereii/BerryHUD/readme.txt

 Made the icons in the matchhud slightly smaller (HudMatchStatus.res) Fixed organization of the Class Select HL (classelection_hl.res) Created an alternative version of the targetid so Ubercharge is more visible (targetid.res)

+berryhud b14
+Fixed some item effect meters to not overlap (anything with 'huditemeffectmeter.res') Changed the mainmenu font to fit the HUD better (MainMenuOverride.res/GameMenu.res) Changed the cp icons (cpicon)
+Fixed the matchmaking menus by turning them to default HUDs with my font